 These automated reminders aim to speed up the customer support process, keep clients in the loop and calm, and keep agents on track.
 In addition, it ensures that tickets with lower priority are not pushed to the back of a queue for too long.

-Qualities of good help desk automations
+Qualities of good help desk workflow automation

 Simple and easy to use interface

-Reliable and secure automation features
+Reliable and secure help desk automation features

 Automated help desk features should have a high level of security always.
 For instance, during ticket processing, suspended and spam emails should not convert into tickets.
-The help desk system automatically blocks the emails suspected to be harmful from converting into tickets.
+The help desk ticketing system automatically blocks the emails suspected to be harmful from converting into tickets.
 Agents will have to evaluate them first and decide whether to create a ticket or not.
 This security feature helps to protect the information of clients and the systems of a company.